EdDurfee/adaptSchedule/README.md

 ## How to install app on iPad from TestFlight
 - If the schedule app has been deleted, updated, or just needs to be reinstalled, it must be updated/installed through the testflight app.
-This app has already been installed on both iPads and has this icon:
 - Steps
   - Open TestFlight app on iPad
   - Select the app on the left menu